camiloforero/terra-invicta-drive-chart/README.md

 This tool should help calculate the optimal Terra Invicta drive, depending on your needs

-Thanks to Sarah, who provided the formulae and general guidance, to Micro_NaCl and Elouda who put the effort into the graphs I originally used for my game and took inspiration from.
+Thanks to Sarah, who provided the drive formulae and general guidance, to redwah for the armor formulae, to Micro_NaCl and Elouda who put the effort into the graphs I originally used for my game and took inspiration from.

 The heavy lifting logic code is at `src/core/main.ts` The SVG rendering code is at `src/components/D3AccDvChart.vue`